Thermography

 Medical Thermography

-A thermography screening assesses the health of the thyroid, oral cavity, breasts, abdomen and lower body as well as any other specific areas that may be of concern.
-Thermography is noninvasive and does not expose the body to X-ray, which makes it a great option for routine health screenings.
-Additionally, thermography can provide the detection of pathological processes allowing one to implement preventive lifestyle changes with diet, exercise and stress management necessary to help balance the body.
+A thermography screening can assess the health of the thyroid, oral cavity, breasts, abdomen and lower body as well as any other areas of concern.
+Because it is non-invasive and does not involve X-rays or physical contact, thermography is ideal for routine wellness screenings.
+It can help detect physiological changes, offering a to make preventative lifestyle adjustments though diet, supplementation, stress management.